Wisconsin Soybean and Corn Disease Update – August 2, 2021

 The purpose of Sporebuster is to assist soybean farmers in making a fungicide program decision that is profitable for their operation.
 Sporebuster is meant to complement Sporecaster.
 Once Sporecaster recommends a fungicide application, Sporebuster can be used to determine a profitable program.

 Information that drives Sporebuster is based on research from 2009-2016 from across the upper Midwestern US.
 Statistical models were developed based on these data that included white mold pressure and yield response from fungicide for 10 common fungicide programs.
-Details about the research behind Sporebuster can be found by CLICKING HERE to download a PDF version of a research update on the subject.
+Details about the research behind Sporebuster can be found by CLICKING HERE.

 Helpful Smartphone Application Links